Table of Contents

 Pathophysiology of Atopic Eczema

-Exposure to early day care and unpasteurized milk has been linked to a lower risk of developing atopic dermatitis.
+Exposure to early daycare and unpasteurized milk has been linked to a lower risk of developing atopic dermatitis.
 The most likely explanation for this finding stems from our understanding of the pathophysiology of atopic dermatitis.
-Children exposed to early day care and unpasteurized milk are usually exposed to a higher number of nonpathogenic microbes and other allergens.
+Children exposed to early daycare and unpasteurized milk are usually exposed to a higher number of nonpathogenic microbes and other allergens.
 Exposure to other allergens most likely makes the child develop an immunologic tolerance which makes it less likely for the child to develop atopic asthma or atopic dermatitis.
 This is known as the hygiene theory of pathogenesis that postulates that early exposure to immunologic toxins leads to maturity of the immune system and thus rarely develops autoimmune reactions.

 Clinical Presentation of Pediatric Atopic Eczema